Code-Institute-Submissions/return-my-coffee/README.md

 ### First Time Visitor Goals

+- As a first time visitor I want to immediately understand the purpose of the application.

 - As a first time visitor I want to play an interactive browser based game that is easy to use, fun and intuitive.

 - I want the game to have a challenge in terms of a timelimit or a score I need to beat.